ghik/anodi/README.md

 # (Almost no) Dependency Injection for Scala

 `anodi` is a Scala micro library for initialization of application components ("beans") and dependency injection.
-This framework can be summarized as "lazy vals on steroids" and features:
+It can be summarized as "lazy vals on steroids" and features:

 * defining application components in plain Scala (e.g. constructor invocations)
 * automatic resolution of dependency graph and initialization order